ijlee2/codemod-utils/CONTRIBUTING.md

 <summary>Publish packages (for admins)</summary>

-1. Generate a [personal access token](https://github.com/settings/tokens/) in GitHub, with default values for scopes (none selected).
+1. Generate a [personal access token](https://github.com/settings/tokens/) in GitHub, with `repo` and `read:user` scopes enabled.

-1. Run the `publish:changelogs` script.
+1. Run the `release:changelog` script.
 This removes changesets, updates the package versions, and updates the `CHANGELOG`'s.

     ```sh
     # From the workspace root
-    GITHUB_TOKEN=<YOUR_PERSONAL_ACCESS_TOKEN> pnpm publish:changelogs
+    GITHUB_TOKEN=<YOUR_PERSONAL_ACCESS_TOKEN> pnpm release:changelog
     ```

 1. The workspace root's version (e.g. `0.1.3`) is more of an identifier than a (semantic) version.
 We will use it to name the tag that will be published.